pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ## FIR Filter Design In Pine

-Because Pine allow for convolution it is possible to design a wide variety of FIR filters.
-A filter `filter(input)` is equal to `input * filter(impulse)` where `*` denote convolution, or more simply a filter output using a certain input is the convolution between the input and the filter impulse response.
+Because Pine allows for convolution it is possible to design a wide variety of FIR filters.
+A filter `filter(input)` is equal to `input * filter(impulse)` where `*` denotes convolution, or more simply a filter output using a certain input is the convolution between the input and the filter impulse response.

 In Pine you can make filters using: